 That’s right, bone broth.
 Bone broth (along with fermented foods, which I will cover in next week's article) is the original super food.
 Check out some of the amazing things bone broth can do for you:

 Helps you lose weight.
-Bone broth fills you up—without adding pounds.
+Bone broth aids in weight loss and digestion.
+It fills you up—without adding pounds.
 Bone broth and bone-broth soups are rich, hearty, and soul-satisfying meals.
 Because bone broth is so nutrient-dense and mineral-rich, it is a deeply nourishing food that satiates your body’s need for nutrition and your spirit’s need for emotional satisfaction.

 Gives you younger, healthy looking skin.
 Bone broth is packed with collagen, which helps your body burn fat and form lean muscle mass, shaping your arms, legs, and core.
 Collagen is also an essential building block of our delicate skin tissue and tends to decrease with age.
 Supplying your body with easily-assimilated collagen slows down and can even reverse the formation of wrinkles, crows’ feet, laugh lines, and liver (age) spots.
 Collagen is also essential for healthy joints.